Summer School HISSEMA

 How you can profit

-Hanover, the capital of the German state of Lower Saxony, is located not far from Berlin and Hamburg.
+Hannover, the capital of the German state of Lower Saxony, is located not far from Berlin and Hamburg.
 It is home to world-renowned companies such as Volkswagen, Continental, Sennheiser or Bahlsen and is a modern, green and lively city in the center of Europe.

 - Gain international experience